tweepy/tweepy/docs/api.rst

 Timeline methods
 ----------------

-.. method:: API.public_timeline()

-   Returns the 20 most recent statuses from non-protected users who have set a custom user icon.
-The public timeline is cached for 60 seconds so requesting it more often than that is a waste of resources.

-   :rtype: list of :class:`Status` objects

 .. method:: API.home_timeline([since_id], [max_id], [count], [page])

    Returns the 20 most recent statuses, including retweets, posted by the